virgesmith/neworder/docs/tips.md

 x = self.nprand.normal(size=5)
 ```

-NB there is only one RNG state, so you can safely get independent variates when calling both the RNG directly and via numpy.
+NB as there is only one RNG state, you can safely get independent variates when calling both the RNG directly and via numpy.

 ## Conditional Halting